FlaskSimpleAuth Tutorial

 # append to "acme.conf"

-FSA_PARAM_USER = "USER" # parameter for the user name (default value)
+FSA_PARAM_USER = "username" # parameter for the user name (default is USER)

-FSA_PARAM_PASS = "PASS" # parameter for the password (default value)
+FSA_PARAM_PASS = "password" # parameter for the password (default is PASS)

 Test from a terminal: